catherinelgee/CSK-curriculum/README.md

 # CS Kickstart 2020
 Curriculum development for CS Kickstart (Summer 2020)

-The following folders are all the course materials and slides presented, as well as the code for the CSK curriculum website!
-All of these materials are either developed by the CSK curriculum committee or sourced from UC Berkeley's introductory course, CS61a.
+The following mainly the course materials and course website code for the UC Berkeley CS Kickstart 2020 cohort.
+Website made using Jekyll, and you can visit the actual project [here](https://catherinelgee.github.io/CSK-curriculum/).